AtomLinter/linter-haml/README.md

 This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [haml-lint](https://github.com/causes/haml-lint).
 It will be used with files that have the "HAML" syntax.

 ## Installation

+### Dependencies

-Linter package must be installed in order to use this plugin.
+This plugin requires the Linter package to be installed.
 If Linter is not installed, please follow the instructions [here](https://github.com/AtomLinter/Linter).

+Linter-haml relies on the HAML-lint gem to perform linting.
+If you do not currently have HAML-lint installed, follow the instructions [here](https://github.com/causes/haml-lint).

 You may also need to install the [language-haml](https://github.com/cannikin/language-haml) plugin.

 ### Plugin installation
 ```